3418 Memorial Drive

 City Ordinance Enforcement:

-Beverly Hills DPS is responsible for policing violations of city ordinances, junk vehicles, general nuisances and other offensive conditions concerning the public health and welfare.
+Beverly Hills Police Department is responsible for policing violations of city ordinances, junk vehicles, general nuisances and other offensive conditions concerning the public health and welfare.

 Complaints on ordinance violations may be sent to email@example.com.